ArefEinizade2/ProductGraphSleepNet/README.md

 Step 3: Run `MASS_SS3_Train_Test.py` to reproduce the classification results and generate the learned temporal (i.e., "MASS_SS3_LearnedGraphsTempral.npy") and spatial (i.e., "MASS_SS3_LearnedGraphsSpatial.npy") graphs.

-## Reproduce the results on the SleepEDF database:
+## Reproduce the results on the public SleepEDF database:

 Step 1: Download the raw .edf files, convert them (PSG signals and their labels) to .mat files ("* -PSG.mat" with two keys "record" and "Labels") of the SleepEDF database from the following link and put them in the "SleepEDF20 raw mat" folder. https://www.physionet.org/content/sleep-edfx/1.0.0/